 Emergency Management – A Normal for Some

-Our end objective is, to begin with, the historically labeled vulnerable neighborhoods, to have them trained, organized to mitigate risks, therefore, increasing the recovery and resilience factors in otherwise long-term recovery and many cases multiply the disparities of families in those areas.
+Our end objective is, to begin dismemberment of the historically labeled vulnerable neighborhoods from dismembered to assembled.
+This process includes training, and organizing to mitigate all hazards therefore, increasing the recovery and resilience factors.